 People tell us every day that they have “discovered” On Being, and not by buzz, but by passage from one human being to another — sometimes as a lifeline, often across generations.
 The impact of this content has always felt less like that of an interview show and more like that of a social enterprise (with a radio show at its heart).

 A few years in, audience research began to document what we had been anecdotally tracing and have continued to see: our media space gathers people together across boundaries of age, race, geography, politics, and religion — at the same time that these boundaries have been calcifying in the culture at large.

 Today we understand our work as a “media and public life organization” with social healing as the overarching impulse in everything we make and do.
 The Civil Conversations Project was the first expression of this, beginning in 2011.
 It has become an ongoing, ever-evolving offering of conversations and public events that is woven throughout our core body of work.

 In 2013, Krista and a team of three colleagues (Trent Gilliss, Chris Heagle, and Liliana Maria Percy Ruiz) took On Being and The Civil Conversations Project into independence as a nonprofit enterprise.

 Scaling, for us, is about going deeper and not just bigger.
-We’re emboldened as On Being and The Civil Conversations Project are inspiring initiatives analog and digital, national and hyper-local, around the world.
-We’re honored by the countercultural array of organizations who have drawn on our work and sought our collaboration as a leader and convener of conversations that matter.
+We’re emboldened as On Being continues to inspire initiatives analog and digital, national and hyper-local, around the world.
+We’re honored by the countercultural array of people and organizations who have drawn on our work and sought our collaboration as a leader and convener of conversations that matter.